- See a full list of publications

 Sanjoy enjoys working with academics keen to push disciplinary boundaries and developing exciting, new interdisciplinary methodologies.
-He has taught courses directed at medical, science, arts and humanities students, and has worked closely with clinicians, public health specialists, scientists and government administrators on research projects, over the course of several years.
+He has taught courses directed at arts and humanities, medical and science students, and has worked closely with clinicians, public health specialists, scientists and government administrators on research projects over the course of several years.

 Sanjoy is deeply involved in a variety of outreach activities and has appeared in a variety of radio and TV programmes.
-He is committed to helping the development of history teaching aids for schools and has recently been a consultant to a BAFTA award winning web-based module on the history of smallpox prepared by Timelines TV.
+He is committed to helping the development of history teaching aids for schools and has been a consultant to a BAFTA award winning web-based module on the history of smallpox prepared by Timelines TV.

-Sanjoy is a historian of medicine, South Asia and imperialism since c.1800.
+Sanjoy researches histories of health, medicine, imperialism and South Asia since c.1800.
 His research interests include:

-Sanjoy's first book deals with official propaganda in Eastern India during the Second World War.
+Sanjoy's first book deals with official propaganda and censorship policies in Eastern India during the Second World War.
 Medical and food aid to control epidemic disease and tackle acute malnutrition were an important component of these information control policies, which stoked his interest in medical history.
 This led Sanjoy to embark on a major Wellcome Trust-funded project to investigate the efforts to control and eradicate smallpox in India between 1800 and 1980.

 Two major monographs resulted from this work.
 The first deals with efforts to control smallpox in colonial India, whilst the second, dealing with the period between 1947 and 1977, provides the first detailed study of the Indian chapters of the global smallpox eradication programme.
 Both publications examine the unfolding of immunization policies at the different levels of sub-continental administration, developments in vaccine research and their impact on vaccination strategies in the field, the role of international health agencies in buttressing work carried out by national and local government authorities, and the complexity of social and official responses to policies of surveillance, isolation and vaccination regimes deployed in urban and rural contexts.